tekperfect/devops-docs/docs/courses/02-Os_Basics/lessons/linux-basics.md

 - Create a user named mark
 - Create a user named ignacio
 - Create a user named sally
+- Create a user named steve
+- Create a user named mary
+- Create a user named alfonso

 > For example if you wanted to create a user called marsha you would type in the following command `sudo adduser marsha`

 **Create the following groups by using the `groupadd` command**

+- Create a group called engineering
+- Create a group called finance
+- Create a group called marketing
-- Create a group called engineering.
+- Create a group called it
-- Create a group called finance.
+- Create a group called sales
-- Create a group called marketing.
+- Create a group called hr
-- Create a group called it.
+- Create a group called devops
-- Create a group called sales.
+- Create a group called security

 > For example if you wanted to create a group called security you would type in the following command `sudo groupadd security`